 Disney Vacation on a Budget | Hidden Vacation Costs

 We suggest you buy all of this stuff BEFORE your vacation and bring it.
-I can’t tell you the amount of times we end up needing medicine, or band aids or laundry detergent.
+I can’t tell you the number of times we end up needing medicine, or band-aids or laundry detergent.
 You may not think this would be significant enough to budget, but believe me, everything is significant enough.
-While band aids are 2.50 at the Philharmagic gift shop, the Midol or Alieve is closer to 7 dollars.
+While band-aids are 2.50 at the Philharmagic gift shop, the Midol or Alieve is closer to 7 dollars.
 Add in another 9 dollars for the laundry detergent you need and you will be wondering where the money went.
 Plan to set aside 20 dollars here for little things in this category.
-And be sure to pack your own poncho, otherwise you’ll have to plan another 12 dollars per person to buy one at Disney when you get stuck in those Florida storms.
+And be sure to pack your own poncho, otherwise, you’ll have to plan another 12 dollars per person to buy one at Disney when you get stuck in those Florida storms.

 Snacks and Treats

 We don’t know about you but we can’t say no to Starbucks at Disney and if we’re near Fife and Drum, we’ll be getting an American Dream.
 Plan 15 dollars per person in this category.
 For the adults this will cover one coffee and a snack later.
 To cut costs, you can aim for just 7 dollars per person for one coffee… but that dole whip sure is hard to turn down, so we always allow for 10-15 per person per day.

 With Disney getting busier during the next few years and in any months leading to openings for Toy Story Land or Star Wars Land the Disney buses will be busy.
 That said, if you’re toting family, traveling during the rainy season or holidays there will come a time when you’re praying for a taxi, can’t stand to wait 45 minutes for the bus to arrive, or just need to get back to the hotel.
 Set aside another 20-30 dollars for this category if you think it would give you a little peace of mind.

 Crunching the Numbers for Your Disney Vacation on a Budget